Awardees

 Environmental Health Specialist, Deschutes County Health Services

-Increase childcare home operator resilience to smoke events by providing high quality, easily accessible and understandable educational resources for protecting indoor air quality and reducing children’s exposure.
+Increase childcare home operator ability to respond to smoke events by providing high quality, easily accessible and understandable educational resources for protecting indoor air quality and reducing children’s exposure.

 Translation Core